Using Natural Language Explanations to Rescale Human Judgments: Collecting QA pairs

+This task meets our desiderata by striking a balance between subjectivity and objectivity.
+There are divergent opinions about how much information should be included, but because the correct answer is grounded in the article, it should be relatively easy to judge if key information is missing.
+This contrasts with other long-form question answering tasks like ELI5 \citep{fan-etal-2019-eli5}, where the lack of grounding makes it difficult to judge information completeness and requires subject matter experts for each question \citep{xu-etal-2023-critical}.

-We use three off-the-shelf LLMs to answer questions from \textsc{Inquisitive-Broad}.
-We have two human experts answer a subset of the questions.
-These systems are summarized in Table \ref{tab:qa_systems}.
-See Appendix \ref{appendix:qa_prompts} for QA prompts used.
+We use three off-the-shelf LLMs (Davinci, GPT-3.5-turbo and GPT-4) to answer questions from \textsc{Inquisitive-Broad}.
+We also have two human experts answer a subset of the questions.
+These systems are shown in Table \ref{tab:qa_systems} and the prompts used are given in Figure \ref{fig:qa_prompts}.